 - If you have a support person you’d like to include during your appointment, make sure you bring an electronic device, such as a smartphone or tablet.
 If you do not have a device like this, or if you need help with your device, let your team know.
 They may be able to help.

-While we appear to have flattened the curve in our region, there is the possibility of a spike in cases if we relax too much, too soon.
-Because our patients are more vulnerable to COVID-19 than the people who do not have cancer, it’s critical that we maintain these measures to ensure the safety of everyone.
+While we flattened the curve in our region over the summer, there is the possibility of a spike in cases if we relax too much, too soon.
+Because our patients are more vulnerable to COVID-19 than people who do not have cancer, it’s critical that we maintain these measures to ensure the safety of everyone.
 We know these changes can create stress, but for now, it is important we follow the precautions.
-Our social workers can advise you on ways to cope with these changes.
+Our social work team can advise you on ways to cope with these changes.

-In an effort to reduce COVID-19 transmission in New York, where the number of positive cases is declining, New York has ordered people traveling from a state with significant community-wide spread of COVID-19 to quarantine for 14 days.
-The list of states changes as COVID-19 cases change, so if you have traveled outside New York recently, or if you plan to soon, please talk with your oncology team.
+In an effort to reduce COVID-19 transmission in New York, the state has issued a travel advisory.
+Specific requirements may change from week to week, but you can see the most updated information on the state's coronavirus travel advisory webpage.
+If you have traveled outside New York or plan to soon, please talk with your oncology team first.
 They can provide the best advice that ensures your safety as well as safety of all our patients and community once you return.